samme/easy-table/README.md

 # Easy table

-Nice utility for rendering text tables with javascript.
+Nice utility for rendering text tables in the browser, from [eldargab/easy-table](https://github.com/eldargab/easy-table).

-A fork of [eldargab/easy-table](https://github.com/eldargab/easy-table), for the browser.

 ## Usage